hydev777/kids_drawing_app/README.md

 # drawing_things

 A simple drawing app.

-More features are coming soon.
+This is an app to practice the combination of various widgets to create something new and creative.
+The drawing was made using the widgets GestureDectector, Offset and CustomPaint.

 Features done: